Ancient Norse rune code cracked

 The ability to write and crack codes conferred a certain degree of status.
 A coded message found on the Orkney Islands reads as follows: “These runes were carved by the most rune-literature man west of the sea”.

 Henrik Williams, a professor at Uppsala University’s Department of Scandinavian Languages, applauds Norby’s discovery, but confesses that he was never a fan of Jötunvillur.

-“Personally I think Jötunvillur is an idiotic code because whoever made it chose a system that is so hard to interpret," he told the Guardian.
+“Personally I think Jötunvillur is an idiotic code because whoever made it chose a system that is so hard to interpret," he told @@@@.
 "It’s irritating not being able to read it.”